University of Hertfordshire brings forward plans to open county’s first medical school as new NHS reforms revealed

 Part of the University’s School of Health, Medicine and Life Sciences, the Hertfordshire Medical School will be located in its own, specially refurbished building on the University’s College Lane campus, to provide a dedicated space for students studying medicine.

-Some of the programme will also be taught in the University’s brand new multi-million-pound Health building - on track to open in September 2027 – alongside nurses, midwifes, radiographers, paramedics, pharmacists, psychologists and nutritionists - to ensure a more integrated student experience.
+Some of the programme will also be taught in the University’s brand new multi-million-pound Health building - on track to open in September 2027 – alongside nurses, midwives, radiographers, paramedics, pharmacists, psychologists and nutritionists - to ensure a more integrated student experience.

 The new Medical School is expected to bring substantial benefits and improvements to patient care across Hertfordshire, where the latest findings show there are currently 0.5 GPs for every 1000 patients – compared to approximately 2.8 GPs nationally.
 It would also open up significant new research opportunities and funding within medical and life sciences and help to support increasing demand to study medicine in the East of England, which has risen to 47% in the last five years.